 Share

-Floyd Brown is the founder and former publisher of The Western Journal and author of several books, including, most recently, "Big Tech Tyrants."
+Floyd G. Brown is the founder of The Western Journal and the author of several books, including "Counterpunch" and "Big Tech Tyrants."

 Floyd Brown has spent the last 40 years as an advocate and activist for conservative ideas.
 He met Ronald Reagan when he was 15 years old and worked in his campaigns and as a political appointee in his administration.
 In 1988, he founded Citizens United and served as chairman of Citizens United until 2008, when he founded a predecessor website that was later merged to become part of The Western Journal.